djcarrad/qcodes-elab/README.rst

 Install
 =======

-- Install anaconda from anaconda website: if you want to be able to call python from the command line, you should add the anaconda PATH to environment variables during install
+- Install anaconda from anaconda website: if you want to be able to call python from the command line, you should add the anaconda PATH to environment variables during install.
+Anaconda is a suite of software can be used to manage a python installation.

 - Install git: https://git-scm.com/download/win
+Git is versioning software that allows multiple developers to contribute to pieces of software.
+It's used when software is likely to be changing quickly and flexibility and collaboration is key.

-- Open the newly installed git bash, navigate to the desired folder (usually cd C:/git), and clone the repository
+- Open the newly installed git bash, navigate to the desired folder (usually C:/git.
+You may have to create this folder), and clone the repository

 	cd C:/git

 	git clone https://github.com/djcarrad/qcodes-elab.git qcodes-elab

+'cloning' the repository effectively downloads the latest version of the software, and tells git to keep track of changes you might make to it.

 - Now open the Anaconda prompt and type: